dannguyen/journalism-syllabi/README.md

 <a href="http://had.co.nz/stat645/">Homepage</a> /
 <a href="http://had.co.nz/stat645/syllabus.html">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course will give you the tools to create and critically evaluate data visualisations.
+        This course will give you the tools to create and critically evaluate data visualisations.
 We will focus on statistical graphics, graphics that display statistical data (observations are in rows and variables in columns), with some forays into the field of information visualisation.
-</em></p>
+        </small></p>

         <p>Instructors: Hadley Wickham</p>
     </td>
     <td>
-        Rice University
+        <small>Rice University</small>
     </td>
   </tr>